Skip to content

 Queensland Sexual Assault Network

-Queensland Sexual Assault Network (QSAN) is seeking an experienced and values-driven leader to join our growing team as 𝗗𝗶𝗿𝗲𝗰𝘁𝗼𝗿 𝗼𝗳 𝗦𝗲𝗿𝘃𝗶𝗰𝗲𝘀 𝗮𝗻𝗱 𝗠𝗲𝗺𝗯𝗲𝗿 𝗘𝗻𝗴𝗮𝗴𝗲𝗺𝗲𝗻𝘁.
-In this newly created leadership role, you will: • Lead sector partnerships, member engagement and stakeholder collaboration • Build QSAN’s evidence base through research, data and evaluation • Support advocacy and policy work aligned with QSAN’s priorities • Oversee workforce development, training, community education and prevention initiatives • Coordinate lived experience participation and engagement • Provide strategic leadership as part of the Executive Leadership Team • Contribute to organisational growth, culture and continuous improvement This role can be based anywhere in Queensland (hybrid working arrangements if based in Brisbane).
-Benefits of working for QSAN include: • Flexible work arrangements to support work/life balance • Recognition and support for cultural leave and Sorry Business • Additional paid leave during Christmas/New Year Closure period • Generous provisions for professional development, training and supervision For more information and to apply, please visit: https://www.ethicaljobs.com.au/members/qsan/director-of-services-and-member-engagement?employer=Queensland%20Sexual%20Assault%20Network%20Inc.%20 #NowHiring #QueenslandJobs
+Queensland Sexual Assault Network (QSAN) is seeking an experienced and values-driven leader to join our growing team as 𝗗𝗶𝗿𝗲𝗰𝘁𝗼𝗿 𝗼𝗳 𝗙𝗶𝗻𝗮𝗻𝗰𝗲.
+In this Executive Leadership Team role, you will: • Lead finance, payroll, accounts administration and cash flow management • Prepare budgets, forecasts, financial reports and strategic analysis to support decision-making • Coordinate audits, funding acquittals, compliance processes and financial controls • Support organisational planning, risk management, sustainability and Executive Leadership Team priorities This role is a permanent part-time position (12–15 hours per week) and can be based anywhere in Queensland (hybrid working arrangements if based in Brisbane).
+Benefits of working for QSAN include: • Flexible work arrangements to support work/life balance • Recognition and support for cultural leave and Sorry Business • Additional paid leave during Christmas/New Year Closure period • Generous provisions for professional development, training and supervision If you're an experienced finance professional looking to apply your expertise in a purpose-driven organisation, we'd love to hear from you.
+For more information and to apply, please visit: https://www.ethicaljobs.com.au/members/qsan/director-of-finance-remote-queensland #NowHiring #FinanceJobs #NotForProfitJobs #QueenslandJobs

 Photo